 |There are other optional costs such as organist, video charge, hire of Hall if needed.
 Please speak to Parish Administrator for further enquiries.|

-To book a wedding, or for any other queries, please call the Parish Office.
+To book a wedding, or for any other queries, please get in touch.

 Need some more help?